Heavy-Tailed Mixed p-Spin Spherical Model: Breakdown of Ultrametricity and Failure of the Parisi Formula

 \section{Model description and single monomial analysis}

 In this section, we explain the model and Hamiltonian normalization.
 Moreover, we explain the lemmas about phase transition for calculating $\E[\exp(H\sigma_1...\sigma_pn^{-(p-2)/2})]$ and understanding its term by term of Taylor expansion.
 This phase transition and convexity of that term by term analysis will be used to prove concentration property and free energy phase transition for NIM model. \begin{defn}[Heavy-tailed random variable] We say that a random variable $X$ is heavy-tailed with exponent $\alpha$ if $\P(|X|>u)=L(u){u^{-\alpha}}$ for some $\alpha \in (0, 2)$ and some slowly varying function $L$, i.e. $\lim_{x\to\infty} L(tx)/L(x)=1$ for all $t$.
 We further assume that for any $\delta > 0$, there exists $x_0$ such that $L(x) e^{x^{\delta}}$ is an increasing function on $(x_0, \infty)$. \end{defn} \begin{rem} In Definition \ref{stable law}, the assumption on the monotonicity of the function $L(x) e^{x^{\delta}}$ is purely technical, this is just used to ensure that the largest terms and the second largest terms are not too close as \cite{kim2024fluctuations}.
-This assumption is satisfied by many slowly varying functions considered in the literature, especially poly-log functions $(\log(x))^p$ for some $p \in \mathbb{R}$. \end{rem} We also define and event occurs with high probability to describe its nature. \begin{defn}[High probability event] We say that an event $F_n$ holds with high probability if there exist (small) $\delta>0$ and (large) $n_0$ such that $\P(F_n)\geq 1-n^{-\delta}$ holds for any $n > n_0$. \end{defn} Now let us begin with calculate its monomial by standard normal random variable. \begin{lem} Let $\sigma=(\sigma_1,\dots,\sigma_n)$ be a point on the sphere $\{\sigma\in\mathbb{R}^n: \sum_{i=1}^n\sigma_i^2=n\}$ endowed with the uniform probability measure.
+This assumption is satisfied by many slowly varying functions considered in the literature, especially poly-log functions $(\log(x))^p$ for some $p \in \mathbb{R}$. \end{rem} We also define that an event occurs with high probability to describe its behaviour mathematically rigorous. \begin{defn}[High probability event] We say that an event $F_n$ holds with high probability if there exist (small) $\delta>0$ and (large) $n_0$ such that $\P(F_n)\geq 1-n^{-\delta}$ holds for any $n > n_0$. \end{defn} We begin by computing its monomial expansion with respect to a standard normal random variable.
+The proofs of Lemmas 2.4–2.7 and 2.10–2.14 are deferred to Appendix \ref{app:proof}. \begin{lem} Let $\sigma=(\sigma_1,\dots,\sigma_n)$ be a point on the sphere $\{\sigma\in\mathbb{R}^n: \sum_{i=1}^n\sigma_i^2=n\}$ endowed with the uniform probability measure.
 Then for any nonnegative integers $i_1,\dots,i_k$, we have